iGEM-HUST-China/HUST-China-2025/wiki/results.md

 To guarantee experimental accuracy, we first determined the optimum C:N ratio for *Y. lipolytica* growth: media with C:N ratios from 10 to 80 were prepared, inoculated with pre-cultured cells, and incubated.
 The results showed that a C:N ratio of 10 gave the highest yield, with the OD600/OD800 ratio remaining maximal throughout the entire cultivation period.

-{% include figure.html image="https://static.igem.wiki/teams/5569/result/8.webp" caption="1" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/result/r1.webp" caption="Effect of Initial Carbon-to-Nitrogen Ratio on Biomass Density" %}

 **Biomass Density under Initial Carbon-to-Nitrogen Ratios**